alexbegg/airbyte/docs/operator-guides/configuring-airbyte.md

 7. `VAULT_AUTH_METHOD` - How vault will preform authentication.
 Currently, only supports Token auth.
 Defaults to token.
 Alpha Support.
 8. `AWS_ACCESS_KEY` - Defines the aws_access_key_id from the AWS credentials to use for AWS Secret Manager.
 9. `AWS_SECRET_ACCESS_KEY`- Defines aws_secret_access_key to use for the AWS Secret Manager.
+10. `AWS_REGION`- Defines the region to use for the AWS Secret Manager.

 #### Database